Position

 Primotalii chilli peppers are sensitive to frost, so make sure to plant them after the last frost date in your area.
 If you are growing them indoors, maintain a warm, consistent temperature.

 If you’re growing Chocolate Primotalii in containers, use large pots with good drainage—at least 50cm or more.
-The bigger the container, the better the root system can develop.
+The bigger the container, the better for the root system.

 Whether planting in the ground or a container place in a sunny spot, as these peppers need at least 6 hours of direct sunlight per day